 Before you automatically assume that your baby’s sleep woes are due to a commonplace sleep regression, you’ll want to check in on their wake windows.

-Make sure that you’re following age-appropriate wake windows for a 10 month old and a 10-month old sleep schedule.
+Make sure that you’re following age-appropriate wake windows and a 10-month old sleep schedule.
 If you haven’t adjusted their wake times in a month or two, it’s time to consider making slight adjustments to see if it helps.

 It might be the case that your baby isn’t going through a full-blown sleep regression.
 They might just need a little more awake time during the day to build up enough sleep pressure to fall asleep more easily.